Surveys at Swarthmore

 It is important to balance the benefit of having the answers you seek against the imposition on our community.
 This imposition can be reduced through the careful timing and coordination of surveys, sampling techniques, and effective survey design.

-The Office of Institutional Research (IR) helps to coordinate College-wide surveys, acting as an intermediary between researchers and President's Staff, who approves them.
-IR can also provide some support for campus members interested in conducting a survey, particularly if the work supports College activities.
-Whether you work directly with Institutional Research or not, the resources available on these pages are meant to help us all to do a better job in our survey work.
+The Office of Institutional Effectiveness, Research & Assessment helps to coordinate College-wide surveys, acting as an intermediary between researchers and President's Staff, who approves them.
+Institutional Effectiveness, Research & Assessment can also provide some support for campus members interested in conducting a survey, particularly if the work supports College activities.
+Whether you work directly with Institutional Effectiveness, Research & Assessment or not, the resources available on these pages are meant to help us all to do a better job in our survey work.

 Also, please take a look at these handy "Survey Guidelines [pdf]," endorsed by the College Assessment Committee, which is designed to help members of the community think through the steps involved in deciding to do a survey.